Andreas-Svensson/statistics/project/report.md

 ## Sepal

-Looking at sepal point distribution, we see a negative regression line.
-However, the points are widely spread out and there does not seem to be a linear relation between them.
+Looking at sepal point distribution.
+There does not seem to be any correlation between the values.
+Regression plot still shows a regression line,however the points are widely spread out and there does not seem to be a linear relation between them.

 ![](assets/sepal_regression_scatter.png)

-Instead, looking at the points divided by species, we can see what seems to be a more clear relation in the point distribution.
+Instead, looking at sepal data divided by species might give a better explanation for the relation between points.
+This plot seems to better explain the relation between width and height, and at least in the case of Iris setosa, there appears to be some correlation.

 ![](assets/sepal_species_regression_scatter.png)